Maximum Heart Rate Test

 - Anyone who have spent thousands on the watch and look forward to better utilize it.

-- Not suitable for anyone with heart disease and pregnant.
+Do take note that it is not suitable for anyone with heart disease and pregnant.

 Ready to test your maximum heart rate and bring your training to the next level?”
 Get in touch with us now.